Deeply Learning Deep Inelastic Scattering Kinematics: Deep inelastic scattering

 The $x_{\rm true}$ is calculated according to the formula

 with

 and

 where $\vec{P}_{\rm proton\ beam}$, $\vec{P}_{\rm lepton\ beam}$ and $\vec{P}_{\rm ISR\ radiation}$ represent the four-momenta of the proton beam particles, lepton beam particles and the momenta lost by the lepton beam particles to ISR.
-Thus, $y_{\rm after\ ISR}$ corresponds to the fraction of energy of the bare lepton (i.e.\ without the ISR) transferred to the HFS in the center of mass of the proton and $s_{\rm after\ ISR}$ to the center of mass-energy squared of the proton and the incoming bare electron.
+Thus, $y_{\rm after\ ISR}$ corresponds to the fraction of energy of the bare lepton (i.e.\ without the ISR) transferred to the HFS in the centre of mass of the proton and $s_{\rm after\ ISR}$ to the centre-of-mass-energy squared of the proton and the incoming bare electron.